The Camino de Santiago is dotted with interesting historical sites.

-One of our favourite examples is the imposing Templars Castle (Castillo de los Templarios) in Ponferrada, which is the last big town on The Camino Frances before Santiago.
+One of our favourite examples is the imposing Templars Castle of Ponferrada (Castillo de Los Templarios), which is the last big town on The Camino Frances before Santiago.

 As you marvel at the giant walls, you will travel back in time to a medieval period where Spanish Knights roamed the outskirts of the structure, protecting the town.

-The Templars Castle was constructed by Ferdinand II in 1178 AD to protect pilgrims walking the Camino de Santiago.
+The Templars Castle of Ponferrada was constructed by Ferdinand II in 1178 AD to protect pilgrims walking the Camino de Santiago.
 The castle was named after the famed Knights of Templar who protected the town in the 12th century.